 About This Drug

-Possible Side Effects (More Common)
+Possible Side Effects

 - Thickening of the skin

-- Decrease in heart function
+- Changes in your heart function

 Treating Side Effects

-- If you get a rash do not put anything on it unless your doctor or nurse says you may.
+- If you get a rash, do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
-Ask your doctor for medicine if the rash bothers you.
+Ask your doctor for medicine if your rash bothers you.